fusethnd/RandomNumber/README.md

 3. **Receive Feedback:**
    - After each guess, an alert will inform you whether the correct number is greater or less than your guess.

-4. **Correct Guess:**
-   - Upon correctly guessing the number, the game will display the rounds played before the correct guess.
    - Greater
     <div align="center">
       <img src="readme-img/gretter.gif" alt="gretter">